Magic Quadrant for Network Access Control

 Vertical/Industry Strategy: The vendor's strategy for meeting the specific needs of individual vertical markets and market segments.
 For example, does the vendor have an effective strategy for pursuing vertical markets that have been aggressive adopters of NAC, such as higher education, healthcare and financial services?

-Innovation: This criterion includes product leadership and the ability to deliver NAC features and functions that distinguish the vendor from its competitors.
+Innovation: An assessment of product leadership and the ability to deliver NAC features and functions that distinguish the vendor from its competitors.

 Geographic Strategy: The vendor's strategy for penetrating geographies outside its home or native market.